r0x0r/pywebview/README.md

 In Windows 10, IE11 is used as a renderer.
 EdgeHTML does not support COM interface, but requires a .NET implementation.
 This is planned for future versions for pywebvview.

-Support for Chromium Embedded Framework (CEF) is planned for future versions.
-Help with embedding CEF is welcomed.

 # Cache issues